Dear RDI Network,

 - Adapting M&E Approaches – effective solutions to continue monitoring and evaluation data collection

 We want to filter and reduce the noise produced by this sudden overload of information.
-As Vu says, time for organising and advocacy for just change is now.

 - Workplace quiz: COVID-19 Employee Well-Being Tool.
 Use the tool to quickly gauge the collective emotional and mental well-being of your team.
 Developed by Emplify.